-What is AMBER Alert?
+What is an Amber Alert?

 AMBER Alert system is a voluntary partnership between police agencies and broadcasters to send out an emergency alert to the public when a child or vulnerable adult has been abducted and is believed to be in imminent danger.
 An Amber Alert may also be issued for a person who has gone missing due to Alzheimers or dementia.

 Why Was AMBER Alert Created?